SETIatHCRO/obsnerd/README.md

 4. Run the generated script `bash dump_autos.sh` (also will take a very long time).
 This generates npz files containing the specified autocorrelations per antenna/polarization/cnode.
 The name of the file is the **obsrec** defined above
 5. Move the *download\_files.sh* to your local machine and run to download the files.
 6. When you are done, remove the duplicated files on obs-node1.

+##Generate the dashboard##
-7. With the npz and the obsinfo files in the same directory
+In the directory with the obsinfo file and the npz files in the appropriate directory specified therein, you can view the data and generate the dashboard.